mahmoud-farag/kalbonyan_elmarsos/linkedin-learning/05.Programming-Foundations-Algorithms/2 Data Structures/README.md

   ## 🧐05.
 Other Algorithms:

-- 🐱‍🏍you can use the hash tables to find the unique values.
+- you can use the hash tables to find the unique values.

-* 🐱‍🏍you can use hash tables to count number of items occureing.
+* you can use hash tables to count number of items occureing.